 - Cash held by the DST between distributions to the investors may only be invested in short-term debt securities, like US Treasury bills;

 - All cash, other than reserves, must be regularly distributed to the Beneficiaries; and

 - The Trustee cannot enter into new leases or renegotiate current leases.

 Fractional property investments through DSTs are an attractive option for many 1031 exchange investors.
 The structure allows investors to participate in larger, higher-quality assets than they may otherwise be able to invest in.
 Because they are pre-packaged, it makes the process of investing and meeting exchange requirement timelines relatively simple for investors.
 DSTs do have their limitations and are generally best suited for investors seeking a longer-term, passive investment.

 Please consult your tax advisor and/or your attorney before considering investing in any DST or other tax related investment.
-Integrity Brokerage Services, Inc. does not review or comment or approve the use of any investment for tax purposes.
-Tax related investments must be made with consultation with a tax specialist or attorney outside of Integrity Brokerage Services, Inc. or any of its Registered Representatives
+Willow Cove Investment Group, Inc. does not review or comment or approve the use of any investment for tax purposes.
+Tax related investments must be made with consultation with a tax specialist or attorney outside of Willow Cove Investment Group, Inc. or any of its Registered Representatives